Finding the Lessons

 It is a story about moving from being outside the community to being received into the community of God's reign.

-This is the final piece of what seems important.
+This is the final piece of what seems essential.
 This baptism (like all the others) clearly does not end with the eunuch entering a community of faith.
 Let me say that again.
 The baptism is not about and does not result in, the eunuch entering a community of faith.
 Instead, it results in the eunuch being sent.
 He goes - being sent by the Holy Spirit.

 This is a great passage to preach...but don't heist it for the institutional church.